bufbuild-ru/docs/blog/plans-pricing-updates/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "The Buf Schema Registry is out of beta!
-Announcing new Buf Schema Registry plans and pricing updates"
-  tagline: "April 12, 2023"
 ---

+# The Buf Schema Registry is out of beta!
+Announcing new Buf Schema Registry plans and pricing updates

 We are excited to announce that the Buf Schema Registry (BSR) is officially out of beta!